IBM-Cloud/vpc-cisglb-nlb/README.md

 ![image](diagrams/vpc-cisglb-nlb-iks.svg)

 NOTE the implementations below are for demonstration purposes.
-Production environmens should be adjusted to meet security and production requirements.
+Production environments should be adjusted to meet security and production requirements.

 You can provision from your laptop by running terraform, or using IBM Cloud Schematics